The Scenario Comparison tool allows you to compare two selected scenarios and display the differences between those two scenarios.

 Report Color: You can select how the elements will be displayed in Compare Scenario’s output report.
 This provides a quick way of comparing data between scenarios.

-Compare: When two scenarios have been specified, click the compare button to perform the comparison.
+Compare: When two scenarios have been specified, click on the Compare button to perform the comparison.

 Cancel: Cancel the compare operation.

-Once the Compare Data Scenarios dialog box appears, the user will see that the Active scenario (in this case, BASE) is selected.
+Once the Compare Data Scenarios dialog box appears, you will see that the Active scenario (in this case, BASE) is selected.
 You can compare the Active scenario and another scenario in a model.
 Alternatively, you can select another scenarios other than the Active scenarios to compare to another scenario.